ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/farnam.md

     └── Saccharomyces_cerevisiae
 ```

-If you would like us to host a dataset or questions about what is currently available, please email hpc@yale.edu.
+If you would like us to host a dataset or questions about what is currently available, please [contact us](/#get-help).

 ## Storage